 If you have slipped over on property maintained by the council or private property and they have not taken reasonable steps, you could be entitled show the council’s liability for slipping injuries on ice and snow.
-Everywhere from businesses to local authorities, hospitals, car parks, schools, supermarkets, workplaces, shopping centres and even stations have a duty of care to their users and staff.
+Those in charge of places such as hospitals, car parks, schools, supermarkets, workplaces and shopping centres owe a duty of care to their users and staff.
 They are bound to keep walkways free from slip, trip and fall hazards.
 If this has not been done, they may have been negligent.

 What Are The Causes Of Sipped On Ice Accidents?